Flat Fee 401k Retirement Plans

 As plan fiduciaries, we know what makes a good plan great and it has a lot to do with keeping overall plan costs to a minimum.
 Unfortunately, the majority of plans out there are still paying excessive plan fees.
 High plan fees combined with high-cost investment options (some with hidden 12b-1 fees) can force employees to work longer because the fees take a significant portion of their investment returns over time.
 We doubt this was the intention of the employer when the plan was initially established.

-Plan Administrators wear many hats in their day-to-day work.
-There are more important projects to be tackled and searching for a new plan provider is extremely time-consuming.
-So a plan may go many years without a fresh set of eyes looking for opportunities to cut costs.
-We are that fresh set of eyes and we want you to have a better plan for your employees.
+Plan Administrators are busy people.
+Many are CEOs, Physicians, CFOs, VPs, Human Resources executives, and other valued employees who wear many hats throughout the day.
+This is why a retirement plan may go many years without a fresh set of eyes looking for opportunities to cut costs and improve the plan's investment lineup.
+We are that fresh set of eyes and we can create a better plan for your employees.

-The Ideal Retirement Plan at a Reasonable Cost
+The Ideal Flat-Fee Retirement Plan at a Reasonable Cost

 There is no need to waste your time making endless calls searching for a new low-cost plan provider when we already have our provider partnerships in place.
-Simply request a quote for your plan using our Retirement Plan Quote button on the right or email us at email@example.com.
+Simply request a quote for your plan using the Retirement Plan Quote button above or email us at email@example.com.
 We will contact you for a brief introduction and ask you a few questions about your existing plan.

 Based on our conversation, we will provide you with a fully transparent, competitively priced plan quote, including our fiduciary plan advisor fees, which are always based on a flat-fee and/or a flat per participant fee.
 Normal turnaround time for a quote is two business days.